Multiple Outlier Detection in Samples with Exponential & Pareto Tails: Redeeming the Inward Approach & Detecting Dragon Kings: Appendix: Supplemental case studies

-We thus conclude that we found evidence of dragon-kings in the database of epidemic events, including the more recent period post-1960, albeit with a much reduced frequency.
-For instance, one of our detected outliers, the Swine Influenza pandemic, occurred in 2009.
-Concerning the AIDS pandemic, which is not included in the dataset, in 2014, 1.2 million [1 million--1.5 million] people died from AIDS-related illnesses, a significant improvement from the maximum reached in 2015 of 2.3 million [2.1 million--2.6 million] deaths from AIDS-related illnesses, with an estimated $\sim 36$ million total deaths since its identification \cite{UNAIDS1,UNAIDS2}.
-The evidence we have presented for a dragon-king regime in the dynamics of epidemics suggests that a return of pandemic plagues cannot be ruled out, perhaps catalysed by the severe progressive threats of antimicrobial resistance \cite{Cohen}, and climate change.
+We thus conclude that we found evidence of Dragon Kings in the database of epidemic events, with the 2009 swine flu pandemic and the more extreme COVID-19 being notable examples in the more recent post-1980 period.
+Although the AIDS epidemic was not included in this analysis, it represents another significant outlier in the realm of public health.
+In 2014, 1.2 million [1 million--1.5 million] people died from AIDS-related illnesses, a marked improvement from the peak in 2015, when 2.3 million [2.1 million--2.6 million] deaths were recorded.
+Since its identification, an estimated $\sim 36$ million people have died from AIDS-related causes \citep{UNAIDS1,UNAIDS2}.
+The concept of Dragon King in epidemic dynamics suggests that while such extreme events are rare, they are not beyond the realm of possibility, especially in a world where human activities increasingly intersect with natural processes in unpredictable ways.